|

 torrential rain.

-Fortunately the rain soon passed, we put
+Fortunately the rain soon passed, we put our

-until our day-visitors arrived.
+our day-visitors arrived.
 As I sat in the sunshine I could feel my head

 nodding, and I slept for an hour or so before having a quick bite of lunch.